 Animal, vegetable, or mineral?
 Your teeth are pretty much all the above, depending on what’s on the menu, but especially mineral.
 All the time, minerals are added to and removed from the enamel on your teeth through demineralization.
+Having more minerals on your teeth means better dental care, fewer emergency trips to the dentist, and less cavities.

 Acids in the sugars of the food you eat attack the enamel all the time.
 Fortunately, Minerals like fluoride, calcium, and phosphate are redeposited in a process known as remineralization.